alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

             fear of update the dependencies
                 without test, the dev will discover the change of a behavior of a lib in production Softwares without unit tests
+                fear to add teste
-            time to test is big
+                dont have knowledge to add test in the team time to test is big
+                there are only integration tests
-            difficult to create a testing culture in a team want
+                there are a need of QA to test difficult to create a testing culture in a team team have fear to test
+        want
             Softwares stables
             deliver stable features